felipenlunkes/cv/index.md

   - [**Bin S.O**](https://github.com/felipenlunkes/Bin-S.O) | **2011-2013**

-    - My first operating system project developed entirely in Assembly x86.
+    - My first operating system project developed entirely in x86 Assembly.
 The system implements a simple file system, called BinFS, based on a linked list of files.
 The file system is created using a tool developed in C, which creates a disk image.
-Bin OS runs in 16-bit real mode and supports the development of utilities using assembly libraries.
+Bin S.O runs in 16-bit real mode and supports the development of utilities using Assembly libraries.
 The system can be installed on devices to run natively, through an installer running on a Linux LiveCD (Netuno OS).

   - [**Asm-MIPS**](https://github.com/felipenlunkes/MIPS-asm) | **2018**